Robert Altman, Esq.

 From 1990-1997, Sunil served as Vice President at the New York City Industrial Development Agency, better known as the New York City Economic Development Corporation (NYCEDC).
 He managed tax-exempt bond financings for high-profile projects, such as the US Tennis Stadium, Terminal One at JFK Airport, various initiatives for American Airlines, and the New York Blood Center, an innovator in the field of hematology for more than 50 years.

 Sunil is a former senior investment banker at Roosevelt & Cross Incorporated, a boutique municipal bond firm based in New York.
-From 1999-2008, he provided municipal financial advice and broker-dealer services related to tax exempt and taxable municipal securities issued for not for profits and manufacturing companies.
-His work at the historied firm, a leader in local government financing, resulted in a thorough background in public financing, including the evaluating, structuring, and execution of a wide range of negotiated bond issuances for local not-for-profit institutions.
+From 1999-2008, he provided financial advice and broker-dealer services related to tax exempt and taxable municipal securities issued for nonprofits and manufacturing companies.
+His work at the historied firm, a leader in local government financing, resulted in a thorough background in public financing, including the evaluating, structuring, and execution of a wide range of negotiated bond issuances for local nonprofit institutions.

 Sunil worked with the internationally renowned Tenement Museum located on Manhattan’s Lower East Side, as well as well-respected social service agencies, such as the Guttmacher Institute, Urban Resource Institute, Manhattan News Network, and various Yeshivas.

 As founder and chief visionary of ThinkForward, Sunil saw a unique opportunity in 2009 to assemble a diverse team of experts from major investment banking and real estate firms and government agencies.
 He could now offer growing enterprises the full spectrum of financing options, the result of having amassed deep benchmarks, resources, and critical industry relationships.

 MS, Quantitative Finance, Carnegie Mellon University, Pittsburgh, PA